smouksassi/ggquickeda/README.md

 Rounding a numerical variable to a specified number of digits.
 It can help to come up with a crude binning.
 * **Reorder Facets or axis Levels**
 Enables the user to reorder the yvalues using a statistical function (Median, Mean, Minimum or Maximum of another variable) with a checkbox to quickly reverse the order, if desired.
-The user can also manually drag and drop an order and change the name of the levels where \n is recongnized as a line break.
+The user can also manually drag and drop an order and change the name of the levels where \n is recognized as a line break.

 ### Graph Options
 Various options to tweak the plot: